 The Girls' School Advantage

-At Westridge, the foremost pursuit is to teach students how to think as conscious and critical citizens.
-I am driven by the analytical thinking, ethical concern and social engagement Westridge instilled in me and am confident that I was named a Rhodes Scholar because of my time at Westridge—and for that I am eternally grateful.
+The foremost pursuit at Westridge is to teach students how to think as conscious and critical citizens.
+I am driven by the analytical thinking, ethical concern, and social engagement Westridge instilled in me.

 2012 Rhodes Scholar

 Women who attended single-sex schools tended to outscore their coeducational counterparts on the SAT.
-Mean SAT composite scores (Verbal plus Math) are 43 points higher for single-sex graduates within the independent school sector (source: NCGS).
+Mean SAT composite scores (Verbal plus Math) are 43 points higher for single-sex graduates within the independent school sector.